 Aerating the batter is a very effective way to get that fudgy texture you expect from olive oil brownies.

-Once you’ve creamed together your olive oil and sugar, you’re ready to add your eggs and vanilla extract.
+Cream together the olive oil and sugar first.
+Then, add the eggs and vanilla extract.

 As a general rule of thumb, it’s always safest to crack your eggs into a separate bowl first, rather than adding them directly to your brownie batter.
 It’s simply the best way to avoid eggshells or a bloody egg.